How is the world's most cutting-edge outdoor resort addressing SDGs/sustainability? Vail Resort (Vail Resort, USA)

 To achieve this goal, we aim to redirect 100% of the waste generated by our operations to more sustainable uses

-; Working with suppliers to reduce packaging and source recyclable and compostable products
+● Working with suppliers to reduce packaging and sourcing products that can be recycled or composted

-; Improving employee and guest awareness through labeling, labeling, and in-house training.
+● Improving employee and guest awareness through labeling, signage, and internal training

 Full-time staff dedicated to waste management operations

-diversion team is responsible for shipping 150 tons of cardboard, 90 tons of scrap metal, 14 tons of compost, 250 tons of non-compound waste, 7,000 gallons of vegetable oil, and multiple truckloads of recyclable materials to various suppliers and carriers for reuse.
-Considering a pickup truck typically carries two tons, this is a staggering amount.
+This waste repurposing team is solely responsible for shipping 150 tons of cardboard, 90 tons of scrap metal, 14 tons of compost, 250 tons of non-compound waste, 7,000 gallons of vegetable oil, and several truckloads of recyclable materials for reuse by various suppliers and transporters.
+Considering that a light truck holds approximately 2 tons, the sheer volume of these items is astonishing.

 And what's amazing is that the team patrols everywhere from the lift ticket counters to the summit, always on the lookout, looking for creative ways to recycle everything from lift tickets and granola bar wrappers to office memory cards and even coffee beans